Wolverine971/9takes/src/blog/enneagram/enneagram-types-in-stress.md

         "name": "What are the stressors for an Enneagram 4 type?", "acceptedAnswer": {
           "@type": "Answer",
-          "text": "Enneagram 4 types feel stressed when they feel misunderstood, experience a lack of authenticity, and go through emotional turbulence."
+          "text": "Enneagram 4 types feel stressed when they feel misunderstood, lack authenticity, and experience emotional turbulence."
         }
       },
       {